 “Bathrooms are pretty forward thinking places,” said Mike Lynch, the senior director of athletics and athletics advancement at Babson College.
-“Our student affairs unit is very aware of the types of kids we have here, and we wanted to make sure everyone was accommodated and felt comfortable.”
+“Our student affairs unit is very aware of the types of kids we have here.
+We wanted to make sure everyone was accommodated and felt comfortable.”

-In reference to lockers themselves, the renovation allowed Babson to offer a variety of multi-use sized lockers from Prozone Athletic for all varsity sport teams and recreational programs.
+In reference to lockers themselves, the locker room renovations allowed Babson to offer a variety of multi-use sized lockers from Prozone Athletic for all varsity sport teams and recreational programs.
 “We also incorporated brand-new locker room areas for our recreational programs, club sports, intramurals, public and campus use.
 So we have plenty of space for everybody now,” said Lynch.

 One aspect of a locker room renovation that is easily overlooked is the opportunity to strengthen the campus brand.
 “We’re presenting entrepreneurialism and ingenuity in [branding and logos] students will be exposed to when they get here,” said Lynch.

 Completed in 2017, the University of Maryland (UMD) modified their locker rooms to fit the growing trend of gender inclusivity.
-Their changes include a gender inclusive locker room in both Eppley Recreation Center (ERC) and Ritchie Coliseum, as well as a family locker room, single-use and gender-inclusive restroom in ERC.
+Their changes include:

 “We worked with our campus LGBTQ office for their recommendations and when we were deciding on partitions for how high or low to go and recommendations for names of the spaces,” said Andrea Bussler, the associate director of facilities at the University of Maryland.
 “We ran everything through them to get their feedback and spoke with some of the students on campus to find out things they were interested in.”